• Skip to primary navigation

 Jump to Recipe Print Recipe

 This vegan eggplant parmesan recipe is healthy Italian comfort food.
-This no-oil eggplant parmesan recipe can be baked or air fried and is ready in 30 minutes!
+This eggplant parmesan recipe can be baked or air-fried and is ready in 30 minutes!

-vegan eggplant parmesan on top of spaghetti with marinara sauce, topped with vegan parmesan and fresh basil on a plate on the table.
+Vegan eggplant parmesan recipe on top of spaghetti with marinara sauce, topped with vegan parmesan and fresh basil on a plate on the table.

 When growing up, my grandma made a killer eggplant parmesan.
 As an adult, I learned to appreciate how versatile eggplant is and decided to make grandma's classic eggplant parmesan into this vegan eggplant parmesan recipe.
 Even though my vegan eggplant parmesan is 100% vegan without any vegan cheese or processed foods, it tastes just as crunchy and cheesy as grandma's recipe.